safayavatsal/file_share_encrypted/README.md

 - **GET /api/file/retrieve**: Retrieve an uploaded file by ID (requires authentication).
 - **POST /api/list/send**: Send a list of files to another user.
 - **GET /api/list/receive**: Retrieve the list of files received from another user.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

-## Donations

-If you find this project useful and would like to support its continued development, you can make a donation via [Buy Me a Coffee](https://buymeacoffee.com/aarambhdevhub).

 Thank you for your support!